 Despite a great deal of searching, I couldn’t find a calendar that would do what I wanted.
 A calendar that could help me feel the world around me, not just show pretty pictures of it.

 I started out making this just for myself, to use in my next year on the road, but as I talked about it with others, it seemed like there might be wider interest.
 I hope you find it a useful companion in your next year.
 I’d love to get your feedback on what works for you, what doesn’t, and what you’d like to see next year.

-By the way, you can follow my (personal and physical) Grand Journey at my blog, 90000milestome.com.
+By the way, you can follow my (personal and geographical) Grand Journey at my blog, 90000MilesToMe.com.

 By turning pages with the new moons instead of months, you will naturally start to pay attention to where the Moon is in its cycle